Use Azure Security Center recommendations to enhance security

 - Monitor security recommendations provided by Security Center

-- Evaluate security recommendations and decide if he should apply or dismiss
+- Evaluate security recommendations and decide if they should apply or dismiss the recommendations.

 - Apply security recommendations